 Cayman Islands Facts

 - The Cayman Islands is a British Overseas Territory administered by the Cayman Islands Government.
 The Queen of England’s appointed representative, the Governor, is charged with ensuring security and good governance within the Cayman Islands.

 - Moody's, one of the world's foremost financial rating agencies, has assigned its very high rating of Aa3 with a stable outlook to the Cayman Islands.
-As noted by AM Best in August 2015, the Cayman Islands has “low levels of economic, political and financial risk”.

 - Insurance laws in the Cayman Islands have explicit and clear policyholder protections that include the prohibition of 3rd party creditor claims against policyholder assets.